 Redmond is a medium-sized city located in the state of Oregon.
-With a population of 28,654 people and four constituent neighborhoods, Redmond is the 18th largest community in Oregon.
+With a population of 32,421 people and four constituent neighborhoods, Redmond is the 18th largest community in Oregon.

+Redmond is a somewhat ethnically-diverse city.
 The people who call Redmond home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Redmond residents report their race to be White, followed by Asian.
+The greatest number of Redmond residents report their race to be White, followed by Black or African-American.
 Redmond also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.12% of the city’s residents.
-Important ancestries of people in Redmond include Irish, English, Italian, and Swedish.
+People of Hispanic or Latino origin account for 12.25% of the city’s residents.
+Important ancestries of people in Redmond include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Redmond is English.
 Other important languages spoken here include Spanish and Italian.